Volkswagen, BMW and Daimler research institute used monkeys to test diesel fumes

 The New York Times first reported on the study last week.
 The tests are also mentioned in the premier episode of the Netflix documentary series "Dirty Money."

-The study was reportedly part of an attempt to prove that new diesel engines were cleaner than their predecessors.
-The New York Times said the test vehicle was rigged to reduce emissions, part of a much bigger scandal that would later cost Volkswagen billions.
+The study was part of an attempt to prove that new diesel engines were cleaner than their predecessors.
+The test vehicle was rigged to reduce emissions, part of a much bigger scandal that would later cost Volkswagen tens of billions.

 "We believe that the scientific methods used to conduct the study were wrong and that it would have been better not to undertake it at all," Volkswagen said in a statement on Monday.